 Who Receives Your Estate?

-It is your decision how your assets will be distributed in the event of your death.
+It is your decision on how your assets will be distributed in the event of your death.
 However, if you do not have a plan in place, Florida Statute Section 732 guides the distribution of your estate.
-According to Florida law, should your death occur interstate (without a valid will), your surviving spouse is awarded the entire estate (if you have no children from a previous marriage).
+According to Florida law, should your death occur intestate (without a valid will), your surviving spouse is awarded the entire estate (if you have no children from a previous marriage).
 If you are survived by children from a previous marriage, the children receive half of your estate (divided equally among them) and your spouse receives the other half.
 If you are not survived by a spouse, your children receive your entire estate (divided equally among them).
 If you are not survived by children or a spouse, your surviving parents receive your estate.
 If you are not survived by parents, the estate will be awarded to relatives.
 If you have no heirs to claim your estate, it is awarded to the State of Florida.

 When Should Estate Planning Begin?

 There is no better time than now to begin estate planning.
 Think of it as an insurance policy.
 We maintain insurance to cover us should the unexpected happen.
 Estate planning is no different.
 Estate planning ensures your loved ones aren’t burdened with the logistics of handling your estate should you pass or become incapacitated.
 The thought of planning your estate may feel overwhelming, but you can always take it in steps and changes may be made down the road.
 Getting professional help from an experienced, licensed attorney ensures you cover your bases.
-Contact the 850-Call-Joe Law Firm today for a free consultation, and let me help you secure the future of your estate.

-What Documents are Necessary During Estate Planning?
+What Documents are Necessary During Estate Planning in Florida?

 - Last Will and Testament